 If any State driver/employee should be involved in a motor vehicle accident, the first concern is for their safety.
-You may find the general steps listed on Pages 26 through 28 in the Administrative Services, TSB Policies & Procedures Manual dated July, 2011.
-Once the driver/employee has notified you of the accident, you will need to do the following:
+The general steps listed in Section 15/Insurance and Accidents, found on Pages 26 through 28 in the Administrative Services, TSB Policies & Procedures Manual dated May, 2016, have been revised as of 07/03/2018 for reporting accidents involving TSB lease vehicles.
+Please note - if there is bodily injury, please ensure your TSB Vehicle Coordinator, your agency’s Director, or appropriate agency representative, as well as TSB and Risk Management, are notified immediately.

 The leasing/renting agency is responsible for the $500.00 deductible required for each incident.
 If an agency leasing or renting an Administrative Services, TSB vehicle is responsible for damage to another Administrative Services, TSB vehicle, that agency will be responsible for paying both deductibles.

-All forms to be completed are available from Administrative Services, Risk Management via their website, http://www.das.state.ne.us/risk/state_agency_info.htm, or via phone at (402) 471-2551.
+All forms to be completed are available from Administrative Services, Risk Management via their website, http://das.nebraska.gov/risk/assets/auto-accident-form-.pdf, or via phone at (402) 471-2551.